Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Canary-gradient attack for property inference

 We show a practical example of how to model a membership attack on the training dataset of a specific user.
 Specifically, we target training instance $x_t$, and we want to infer if $x_t$ is contained in the batch $\dataset^{(t)}_{\labeltarget}$ used by the target user $u_\labeltarget$ to compute the gradient update in the current round $t \in \NN$ of FL.
 Following previous notation, we want to infer the following property:

-We consider the case of FedSGD and carry out the attack on a ResNet18 network.
+We start by considering the case of FedSGD and carry out the attack on a ResNet20 network.
 However, for this network, we do not consider the batch normalization layers as those would make the attack trivial.
 Indeed, if batch normalization is used, we could detect the activation of $\ell_\xi$ by checking the average computed and sent to the server to update the running mean.
-For this reason, we keep the attack general by substituting every batch normalization with layer normalization~\cite{layernorm} that does not present this issue and has overlapping functionality.
+For this reason, we keep the attack general by substituting every batch normalization with layer normalization~\cite{layernorm} that does not present this issue and has an overlapping role.
+We then extend the attack to FedAVG in Appendix~\ref{app:canary_avg}.

 In our experiment, we inject the canary gradient in the last residual block of the network.
-This is because the terminal layers are, usually, the ones that receive the sparsest gradient during the training.
-Since the residual block the \relu~activation function is preceded by the normalization layer, we chose a subset of the parameters of the latter as our $\xi$.
+This is because the terminal layers are usually the ones that receive the sparsest gradient during the training.
+Since the normalization layer precedes the \relu~activation function, we chose a subset of the parameters of the latter as our $\xi$.
 In particular, we can pick any pair $(\gamma_i, \beta_i)$ in the scale and shift vectors $\gamma$ and $\beta$.
-Thus, in this case, $\xi$ is composed of only two parameters, that is about $5 \cdot 10^{-7}\%$ of the total number of parameters in the network.
-Hereafter, we always choose $i=0$; however, choosing a different channel does not affect the attack.
+Thus, in this case, $\xi$ is composed of only two parameters, that is about {$7 \cdot 10^{-4}\%$} of the total number of parameters in the network.
+Hereafter, we always choose $i=0$; however, choosing a different channel would not affect the attack.